wmgeolab/roadrunner_app/README.md

 Python code for modeling road qualification is Road_Qualification.py.

-Contact Ethan Brewer if you desire original images.
+Contact Ethan Brewer if you desire original image crops.

 The remainder of README contains app information written by Eric Nubbe (enubbe@email.wm.edu).